alessandrocornacchia/uview/README.md

 MicroView is a cloud-native observability system that uses SmartNIC-to-host communication via RDMA for microservices metrics collection.

-This repository contains the artifacts to reproduce the experimental results from our NSDI paper **Sketching a Solution to Observability Bloat: In-Situ Metrics  Analytics on IPUs**, Alessandro Cornacchia, Theophilus A. Benson, Muhammad Bilal, Marco Canini
+This repository contains instructions to access our artifats and reproduce the experimental results of the NSDI paper **Sketching a Solution to Observability Bloat: In-Situ Metrics  Analytics on IPUs**, Alessandro Cornacchia, Theophilus A. Benson, Muhammad Bilal, Marco Canini

+### Contents

+- [Getting Started](#getting-started) kick the tires instructions to verify the setup is working correctly and basic functionalities of MicroView
+- [Detailed Instructions](#detailed-instructions) in-depth step-by-step instruction to reproduce paper's claims

-## 🔧 Access to Hardware
+## 🔧 Access

-**Required Hardware**: Nvidia BlueField2 IPU (or SmartNIC) with RDMA capabilities
+**Required Hardware**: Nvidia BlueField2 IPU.

+> [!IMPORTANT]
-**Access**: Reviewers will be provided VPN access to our testbed infrastructure.
-Please contact the authors via HotCRP to request access credentials.
-We will ensure reviewer anonymity is preserved throughout the evaluation process.
+> **Access**: Reviewers will be provided VPN access to our testbed infrastructure.
+Please reach out the  [authors](#support) to request access.
+We will ensure reviewer anonymity is preserved throughout this process.

+## ⚙️ Environment Setup

+Make sure to [obtain access](#access) before proceeding with below.

+**Default Setup**: Reviewers will be provided with a local username on both host and SmartNIC machines.
+The environment includes:
+- NVIDIA BLueField2 IPU with RDMA tools and drivers configured
+- Network connectivity pre-configured as shown in architecture diagram below
+- Pre-installed Python environment with conda and dependencies from `requirements.txt` installed
+- Kubernetes cluster with microservices applications and Blueprint compiler

 ### System architecture